 The processing cost allocated per restoration process for each functional unit is detailed in Table 9.
 Investment cost, as also presented in Table 9, refers to the capital required for acquiring machinery and facilities necessary for production or reprocessing activities.
 As shown in the table, laser cladding equipment entails a high initial investment, which contributes to its relatively high processing cost.
 In contrast, plasma spray technology exhibits the lowest cost among beam deposition methods due to its higher processing efficiency.

+In metal additive manufacturing such as laser selective melting (LPBF), efficiency is often measured by time required to form per unit volume or volume formed per unit time.
+In this efficiency of production optimization, we choose the former.
+Therefore, the efficiency of production objective function using Eq.
+(16).

+(16)

+where V is the laser scanning speed, H is the hatch spacing, and LT is the layer thickness.